githubnext/copilot-workspace-user-manual/tips-and-tricks.md

 <img src="images/file-iteration.png" width=600 alt="Update selected files flow">

+## Generate New Files

+✨ TIP: Generating new files can be better than appending to existing files

+The technical preview of Copilot Workspace uses "whole file rewriting".
+This means that when you ask Copilot Workspace to add code to a file, it will replace the entire file with the new code.
+When performing tasks like writing unit tests or generating documentation or new implementation code, it can be easier and quicker to generate new files, then rename them.

 ## Share Early, Share Often

 ✨ TIP: You can share your session at any time, including with people who are not part of the Copilot Workspace preview.